mia-platform/documentation/docs/release_notes/platform_5-7-2_releasenotes.md

 ## Marketplace
 New Examples are published:

-* **springboot-hello-world-example**: Example that uses the Mia Platform Custom Plugin Java.
+* **springboot-hello-world-example**: example that uses the Mia Platform Custom Plugin Java.
 [Here](https://github.com/mia-platform-marketplace/springboot-hello-world-example) you can learn more about this example.

 * **python-falcon-hello-world-microservice-example**: simple python example using falcon framework.
 [Here](https://github.com/mia-platform-marketplace/python-falcon-hello-world-microservice-example) you can learn more about this example.